dmbarbour/awelon/AboutABC.md

 Introducing an attribute is idempotent.
 When two blocks are composed, the composite has the affine and relevant attributes from both components.
 For example, if we compose an affine block with a relevant block, the result is a linear block.

 Affine and relevant blocks are useful for modeling resources, obligations, uniqueness, exclusivity, and generally for achieving structural programming guarantees without the structure.

+* substructural types for blocks model obligations and resource limitations

+### Sealed Values
+* sealed value types model information-hiding and rights amplification

+### Temporal Reasoning
+* location and latency properties model where and when values can be accessed
+* latency constraints for blocks and sealed values - expires, ripens

+Absolute latency should never be observable.
+But maybe can compute difference of latency difference between two values.
+OTOH, computing latency difference in a dynamic scenario would logically require waiting.
+So maybe computing difference in latency doubles as a synch operation?
+That could be useful.

+ Should 'synch' be primitive?
+Not so sure... maybe?
+I want latencies to be easy to reason about, including equality of latencies.

+### Spatial Reasoning
+* location and latency properties model where and when values can be accessed

+### Static Assertions

+* track potential ranges for numbers, e.g. protect against divide-by-zero